-- 1,200 older adults with long term conditions - 600 older adults with mental health needs - 400 older adults with sensory impairment/loss eligible, the applicant must have a long-term physical or mental illness or disability.
+• 1,200 older adults with long term conditions

+- 600 older adults with mental health needs - 400 older adults with sensory impairment/loss

+The Rural Connections Grant supports individuals to obtain Attendance Allowance.
+In the past 6 months, 19 individuals were supported to claim.
+To be eligible, the applicant must have a long-term physical or mental illness or disability.
 The negative impact is rated as medium (not high) because the services affected are not fully funded by AHC grants.
 AHC funding accounts for approximately: